gradle/gradle/design-docs/features/composite-build/dependency-substitution/task-dependencies.md

     - Project configuration has transitive project dependencies
         - Default configuration of secondary project
         - Non-default configuration of secondary project
+    - Project configuration has transitive external dependency that is replaced with project dependency
 - External dependency replaced with project dependency:
     - Dependency on non-default configuration
+    - Dependency with defined classifier
     - Dependency on specified artifact in configuration
     - Dependency has defined exclude rules

+- Ensure that dependency artifacts are only built once:
+    - A:: <- ('org:b1', 'org:b2') | B::b1 <- ('org:b2')
+    - A:: <- ('org:b1', 'org:b2') | B::b1 <- (B::b2)

 - Transitive external dependency replaced with project dependency:
     - Dependency from Maven module
         - Dependency has defined exclude rules